-The other day I posted the best book covers of 2013.
+The other day I posted the best book covers.
 The artists and designers who create book jackets deserve recognition for the outstanding job they do.
 Whether we realize it or not, the cover is often responsible for drawing us in.

-Kicking off 2014, I am thinking about the goals I have for the year.
+Kicking off this year, I am thinking about the goals I have for the year.
 The book covers offer a metaphor for our goal-setting process.

 Glancing at a book cover, we judge the content and the author.
 When strangers look at us, like it or not, they often judge us in the same way.
 They take a look, and judge on our appearance.
 Unfortunately, this is common before anyone even understands our story.